 Proposal 1.
-The shareholders will vote to elect eight (8) directors to serve until the Company's 2023 Annual Meeting of Shareholders and until their respective successors are duly elected and qualified or until their earlier death, resignation or removal.
+The shareholders will vote to elect eight (8) directors to serve until the Company's 2024 Annual Meeting of Shareholders and until their respective successors are duly elected and qualified or until their earlier death, resignation or removal.
 The election of directors requires a plurality of the votes cast by the holders of the Company's common stock present and voting at the Annual Meeting, with the eight (8) nominees receiving the highest vote totals to be elected.
 Shareholders may vote "FOR" OR "WITHHOLD AUTHORITY."
-Votes indicating "WITHHOLD AUTHORITY" will be counted as a vote against the nominee.
-Abstentions and broker non-votes will not be counted as votes cast and will have no effect on the outcome of the vote of Proposal 1.
+Because directors need only be elected by a plurality of the vote, in an uncontested election broker non-votes and withhold votes will not affect whether any particular nominee has received sufficient votes to be elected in such cases.
 If your shares are held by your broker in "street name," and you do not furnish voting instructions to your broker, your brokerage firm may not vote your shares on Proposal 1.
 Brokerage firms and nominees will not have the authority to vote their customers' unvoted shares on Proposal 1 if the customers have not furnished voting instructions within a specified period of time prior to the Annual Meeting.